 Genes can be transferred from one organism to another through a number of transgenic techniques that have been developed over the years as modern biotechnology and scientific understanding of gene expression and gene mechanics have improved.
 This group of techniques is referred to by a number of phrases, including gene technology and genetic engineering.
 These various transgenic technologies produce genetically modified organisms (GMOs) that can be further specified as GM crops, GM food, etc.

 Why might one (or a whole industry) want this capability?
 Genetic engineering does have its advantages.
-The technique allows for traits to be introduced into a gene pool one at time and without complications because of the sterile laboratory conditions and complete technical control of the process.
+The technique allows for traits to be introduced into a gene pool one at a time and without complications because of the sterile laboratory conditions and complete technical control of the process.
 Not only can engineers employ precise management over the genetic changes that are introduced into an organism, but have the scientific capability to incorporate genes across unrelated species since they are working at sub-organismal levels– all organisms share the same genetic building blocks, and can therefore, be manipulated quite similarly at that sub-cellular level.

 Current and Potential GMOs in Agriculture

 Currently, GM crops have a few general targets: increasing crop yield, decreasing the cost of production, increasing pest resistance, decreasing maturation time, and increasing environmental tolerance to environmental stressors such as aluminum, salt, drought, and frost.
-There is a rich variety of uses and applications for genetically modified organisms which can be of value and of benefit to humans.
+There is a rich variety of uses and applications for genetically modified organisms which can be of value and benefit to humans.
 Many have made the argument that GMOs can play a key role in reducing world hunger by making crops more readily available and more easily sustained in regions of fallow or unsuitable agricultural land.

 There are a number of products which are already approved for commercial use, while other products are still in development and represent the potential advancement of what can come of genetic modification in agricultural crops (see Table 1).
-Future directions for genetic engineering include plant-derived vaccines (essentially medicine that can be administered through a food) or commercially valuable plant proteins that can be used in a variety of applications such as tissue surgery.
+Future directions for genetic engineering include plant-derived vaccines (essentially medicine that can be administered through food) or commercially valuable plant proteins that can be used in a variety of applications such as tissue surgery.

-GMOs outside of Agriculture
+GMOs Outside of Agriculture

 Genetically modified organisms are hugely applicable across a number of disciplines.
 The process is a well-developed protocol that is used ubiquitously in laboratories, universities, hospitals, and other research institutions across the globe.
 While much of the populace is familiar with GMOs because of their prevalence in the discussion of organic food and sustainable farming, the techniques behind genetic modification and the products which have resulted in other significant fields such as medicine have been of huge benefit to mankind.